hotwax/oms-documentation/troubleshooting/GLOSSARY.md

 Combining multiple orders of the same customer with the same address into one shipment to save logistics costs.
 Configurable in an omnichannel order management system.

 ## Pre-Orders
-Advance orders for future inventory not yet released in the market, often taken during planning or production stages.
+Advance orders for future inventory not yet released in the market, are often taken during planning or production stages.

 ## Backorders
 Orders for temporarily out-of-stock products, named "backorders" as these items were previously in stock and will be available again soon.